brunokoga/pathfinder-markdown/prd_markdown/indices/spelllists.md

 # Spell List Index

-An <sup>M</sup> or <sup>F</sup> appearing at the end of a spell's name in the spell lists denotes a spell with a material or focus component, respectively, that is not normally included in a spell component pouch.
+An M or F appearing at the end of a spell's name in the spell lists denotes a spell with a material or focus component, respectively, that is not normally included in a spell component pouch.

 **Order of Presentation** : The first spell lists presented are the lists of spells separated by class and level.
 These include the spell name and a brief and incomplete description of the spell.
 Immediately after those lists is a complete list of all spells with full descriptions of those spells listed.
 Spells in all lists are presented in alphabetical order, except when a spell's name begins with âcommunal,â âgreater,â âlesser,â or âmass,â in which case it is alphabetized under the base spell name.